bcc2020/bcc2020.github.io/_includes/submit.md

 ### Submissions

-Abstract submissions will open on April 30, 2020.
+Abstract submissions will open on March 31, 2020 and close on April 30, 2020.

 </div> {% include content_block.html do="close" identifier="markdown" %}